 Notice that we don't include \$! in this die message, since we're not reporting that the system refused a request in this case.
-Here's an example of checking whether a file is being kept up-to-date.
-In this case, we're testing an already opened filehandle, instead of a string filename.
+Here's an example of checking whether a file is being kept up-todate.
 Let's say that our program's configuration file should be updated every week or two.
 (Maybe it's checking for computer viruses, say.)
 If the file hasn't been modified in the past 28 days, then something is wrong:

 '''

-warn "Config file is looking pretty old!\n"

-if -M CONFIG > 28;
+warn "Config file is looking pretty old!\n" if -M CONFIG > 28;

 '''

 The third example is more complex.
 Here, let's say that disk space is filling up and rather than buy more disks, we've decided to move any large, useless files to the backup tapes.
-So let's go through our list of files to see which of them are larger than 100 KB.
-But even if a file is large, we shouldn't move it to the backup tapes unless it hasn't been accessed in the last 90 days (so we know that it's not used too often):[†]
+So let's go through our list of files263 to see which of them are larger than 100 K. But even if a file is large, we shouldn't move it to the backup tapes unless it hasn't been accessed in the last 90 days (so we know that it's not used too often):264

 '''

 my @original_files = qw/ fred barney betty wilma pebbles dino bamm-bamm /;

 my @big_old_files; # The ones we want to put on backup tapes

 foreach my $filename (@original_files) {

-push @big_old_files, $filename
+push @big_old_files, $

 if -s $filename > 100_000 and -A $filename > 90;

-}

 '''

-This is the first time that you've seen it, so maybe you noticed that the control variable of the foreach loop is a my variable.
+This is the first time that we've seen it, so maybe you noticed that the control variable of the foreach loop is a my variable.
 That declares it to have the scope of the loop itself, so this example should work under use strict.
 Without the my keyword, this would be using the global \$filename.

-The file tests all look like a hyphen and a letter, which is the name of the test, followed by either a filename or a filehandle to test.
+The file tests all look like a hyphen and a letter, which is the name of the test, followed by either a filename or a filehandle to be tested.
 Many of them return a true/false value, but several give something more interesting.
-See Table 12-1 for the complete list, and then read the following discussion to learn more about the special cases.
+See Table 11-1 for the complete list, and then read the following discussion to learn more about the special cases.

-Table 12-1.
-File tests and their meanings

-File test Meaning -r File or directory is readable by this (effective) user or group -W File or directory is writable by this (effective) user or group -х File or directory is executable by this (effective) user or group -0 File or directory is owned by this (effective) user -R File or directory is readable by this real user or group -W File or directory is writable by this real user or group -X File or directory is executable by this real user or group -0 File or directory is owned by this real user -е File or directory name exists -Z File exists and has zero size (always false for directories) - S File or directory exists and has nonzero size (the value is the size in bytes) -f Entry is a plain file -d Entry is a directory
+Table 11-1, File tests and their meanings File test Meaning -r File or directory is readable by this (effective) user or group -w File or directory is writable by this (effective) user or group -x File or directory is executable by this (effective) user or group -0 File or directory is owned by this (effective) user -R File or directory is readable by this real user or group - W File or directory is writable by this real user or group

-^{} It's more likely that, instead of having the list of files in an array, as our example shows, you'll read it directly from the filesystem using a glob or directory handle, as we'll show in Chapter 13.
-Since you haven't seen that yet, we'll just start with the list and go from there.
+263 It's more likely that, instead of having the list of files in an array, as our example shows, you'll read it directly from the filesystem using a glob or directory handle, as shown in Chapter 12.
+Since we haven't seen that yet, we'll just start with the list and go from there.

-[†] There's a way to make this example more efficient, as you'll see by the end of the chapter.
+264 There's a way to make this example more efficient, as we'll see by the end of the chapter.